Haroldgomez777/GAD/README.md

 gad file1 file2
 ```

-## Don't have html files Right now I want to Test this
+## Don't have html files now, But I want to Test this

 run
 ```